vippsas/vipps-woocommerce/README.md

 ### Configuring products

-Configuring products for use with the *Vipps Recurring Payments* plugin is not any different from default WooCommerce, with one exception: The configuration for whether the product is virtual or physical is important to consider.
+Configuring products for use with the *Vipps MobilePay Recurring Payments* plugin is not any different from default WooCommerce, with one exception: The configuration for whether the product is virtual or physical is important to consider.